How to Plan the Best Trip to Picton

 - Ride the Marlborough Flyer steam train

-- Do a kayak tour in the harbour or on the Pelorus River.
+- Do a kayak tour in the harbour or on the Pelorus River (on Viator and Tripadvisor)

 For more information on each experience and more, head to our 10 Things to Do in Picton with Kids.

-Take your pick from holiday parks with playgrounds and other family-friendly facilities, self-catering motels, hotel rooms and spacious apartments in our 10 Best Family Accommodation in Picton.
+Take your pick from holiday parks with playgrounds and other family-friendly facilities, self-catering motels, hotel rooms and spacious apartments in our 10 Best Family Accommodations in Picton.

 Picton for Couples